Ask An Expert

 The Bedtime Routine

 I think of ritual as the glue to establish a predictable rhythm within the family.
 Bedtime rituals are a part of that.
 Establishing this rhythm of life can be problematic initially but yields rewards later.
 These rituals are as individual as each family is but may prove even more important than watching the clock.
 Perhaps after brushing teeth, you snuggle and read a story or two, imagine what you’ll dream about, pray and give goodnight kisses before you exit your child’s room.
-Having a pleasant ritual helps your child look forward to doing it again the next day.
+Having a pleasant ritual during sleep training helps your child look forward to doing it again the next day.
 Imagine that – a routine that is so joyful that your son or daughter can’t wait to begin!
 For those with multiple kids, staggering this routine may also be a “special time” for individuals, undivided attention for those 15 minutes before bed.
 This routine also avoids surprises and soothes children’s sense of security in that they “always” know what comes next.
 And, you can anticipate the grown-up time that comes once the littles are all tucked in.

 While mentioned briefly in the newborn section, consistency in the later developmental stages is also part of that loving, family ritual that will assist you in “setting positive expectations.”
 This is often the most challenging part to practice – especially if your immediate attempts at starting the above strategies do not translate into obvious, immediate success.
 While infant crying is expected, some older kids will have tears during the bedtime routine.
 As you know from experience, few tears result in lifetime scars.
 The most important parts are ensuring their needs are met (personal connection during the day, hunger/satiety, bathroom needs, safety, and establishing your ritual).
 If those are met, the tears and frustration at bedtime may be a part of their transition to sleeping independently.

 Let me define discipline.
 It is not corporal punishment or breaking anyone’s will.
-Discipline is helping your child do what’s best for him, even or especially when he doesn’t know what that is.
+Discipline while sleep training means helping your child do what’s best for him, even or especially when he doesn’t know what that is.
 How often have I heard parents tell me, “but they won’t (go to bed, stay in bed, go to sleep),” etc.?
 Do they literally never sleep, or have we fallen into the trap of letting the child determine their own bedtime?
 As with many situations, unless we refuse to relent, our children learn to push just enough to sway us - testing limits is a natural phase of toddler development.
 So, know this, it WILL be hard at first, especially if you are already in that trap.
 But summon your fortitude and resilience.
 You might end up sleeping on the floor outside your child’s room for a week to make sure he stayed in his room (even if not in bed) until he was sound asleep.
 Eventually, he’ll catch on and know that when you say go-to-bed, you mean it, and there will not be a get-up-and-play-again-until-you’re-really-tired period.
 Do your best to keep your cool; keep your voice soft and soothing but be firm in training your child to remain in bed.

 Evidence points to a child’s sleep difficulties impacting parents’ well-being and parental stress affecting our children’s ability to sleep.
 It sounds like a vicious cycle.
 So, if you notice that you are struggling emotionally or that your partner is significantly struggling emotionally, find help.
 YOU are worth the investment and time to address these concerns by finding good support or even considering therapy.